 In January - and all winter long - think about writing menus in a way that's a little more open to variations on the item: winter squashes taste very similar; cooking greens can all be prepared with similar methods and results; root vegetable medleys are wonderful additions to most menus while keeping a lower cost base.
 The 'soft' herbs are generally less accessible too - expect to pay premiums for basil, tarragon, chervil and chives - because of their high water content and delicate structures, they are susceptible to frost and cold damage.
 The winter-hearty herbs are rosemary, thyme and some of the sages - all known as the 'hard' herbs.
-Use roasted tomatoes for an added depth of flavor and citrus juices can brighten up the earthy flavors that are available.
-Radishes make a wonderful addition to salads and spinach can be used with pears, roasted chanterelles and hedgehog mushrooms to create a delicious seasonal salad course.
+Use roasted and or smoked tomatoes for an added depth of flavor and citrus juices can brighten up the earthy root flavors that are available.
+Radishes (both tops and bottoms) make a wonderful addition to salads and spinach and arugula can be used with pears, roasted chanterelles and hedgehog mushrooms to create a delicious seasonal salad course.
+Tri-coloré salad is a classic Tuscan combination of chicories that mix with lemon juice, olive oil and a cheese; because of their heartiness, all of the chicories can be grilled or roasted and combined for a delicious hearty winter salad.